Spinning Q-balls in Abelian Gauge Theories with positive potentials: existence and non existence: Introduction, motivations and results

-In \cite{12} and \cite{dm2} the existence of electrostatic solutions has been studied for the first time when the potential $W$ is {\em positive}.
-In particular the existence of radially symmetric, electrostatic solutions has been analyzed in both cases, and it turns out that all these solutions have zero angular momentum.
+In \cite{12} and \cite{dm2} the existence of electrostatic solutions has been studied for the first time when the potential $W$ is {\em nonnegative}.
+In particular the existence of radially symmetric, electrostatic solutions has been analyzed in both papers, and it turns out that all these solutions have zero angular momentum.

-Here we are interested in electro-magneto-static solutions when $W \geq 0$; in particular, we shall study the existence of vortices, which are solutions with non vanishing angular momentum, namely solutions with $S_0(x)=l\theta (x)$ - $\theta$ being a suitable function we will introduce later -, i.e. of the form
+Here we are interested in electro-magneto-static solutions when $W \geq 0$; in particular, we shall study the existence of vortices, which are solutions with non vanishing angular momentum, namely solutions with $S_0(x)=l\theta (x)$ - $\theta$ is the polar function in cylindrical coordinates -, i.e. of the form

 and we will see that the angular momentum $\MM_m$ of the matter field of a vortex does not vanish (see Remark \ref{n4}); this fact justifies the name ``vortex''.

-These kind of solutions are also known as \textit{spinning Q--balls}; in this regard we recall the pioneering paper of Rosen \cite{rosen} and of Coleman \cite{coleman}.
-Coleman was the first one to use the name \emph{Q--ball} in that paper, referring to spherically symmetric solutions.
-Vortices in the nonlinear Klein--Gordon--Maxwell equations (with a positive nonlinear term $W(s)$ with $W(0) = 0$) are also considered in Physics literature with the name of \textit{spinning Q--balls}, even if they do not exhibit a spherical symmetry, as in the case treated in this paper.
+These kinds of solutions are also known as \textit{spinning Q--balls}; in this regard we recall the pioneering paper of Rosen \cite{rosen} and of Coleman \cite{coleman}.
+Coleman was the first to use the name \emph{Q--ball}, referring to spherically symmetric solutions.Vortices in the nonlinear Klein--Gordon--Maxwell equations with a {\em nonnegative} nonlinear term $W(s)$ with $W(0) = 0$ are also considered in Physics literature with the name of \textit{gauged spinning Q-balls}, the name balls being used even if they do not exhibit a spherical symmetry, as in the case treated in this paper.
+More precisely, spinning axially symmetric Q-balls have been constructed by Volkov and Wohnert \cite{vw}, and have already been analysed also in \cite{afkp}, \cite{bh}, \cite{kkl} and \cite{kkls}.
+For a review of the problem of constructing classical field theory solutions describing stationary vortex rings we refer to \cite{rv}, where applications in relativistic field theories and non-linear optics is presented.